By: Corin Cook on May 26th, 2023

 If you register a vehicle in your personal name, but use it for business, you may still need a commercial auto insurance policy (your insurance agent can help you determine that).

 And even if you don’t own any vehicles, you may need a commercial auto policy!
 For example, if you rent or borrow any vehicles for use in your business, for instance, renting a car on a business trip, you’ll need a business auto policy.
+For more information about business rental cars, check out this article: What You Need to Know When Renting a Car for Business.

 How much commercial auto coverage do I need?